Really enjoyed the final chat session! Heading into the rainforest shortly -I can't wait!

 University of the Azores; A ROCHA bird centre; Cardiff School of Biosciences; Cardiff School of Dentistry

 Favourite thing to do in my job: Publishing my work – it’s hard to describe how amazing it feels!
 Also the chance to work outdoors, often in beautiful and remote places.

-I study seabirds so I spend a lot of my time on desert islands often collecting birds’ vomit and droppings (sounds nice doesn’t it?).
+My Work: I teach statistics and I study seabirds so I occasionally spend my time on remote places and desert islands collecting birds’ vomit and poo (sounds nice doesn’t it?).

 Well… apart from the fact that your clothes get to smell of fish oil for ever, it is actually quite exciting!
 Faeces and vomit samples are precious sources of information on an animals’ diet.
 I use field and lab techniques (visual identification and DNA detection) to find and identify, in such samples, the prey consumed by the birds I am studying.
 More generally I am interested in seabirds’ responses and adaption to climate change.
 Understanding their diet is an important step in this process.
 For instance, knowing what an animal has been eating might also give valuable clues to where and when it has been feeding (here is an example: “Thomas R.J., Pollard A.L. & Medeiros R. 2006.
 Evidence for intertidal foraging by European Storm Petrels Hydrobates pelagicus during migration.
 Atlantic Seabirds, 8:87-94″).